 Trade wars, tighter monetary conditions, emerging markets outflows and the list goes on.
 Conditions that hampered the markets in the first half of the year look set to continue or even intensify.
 The only constant seems to be uncertainty.
 The easy way out is to take cover, especially if you had not already done so.
 But as we all know, following the crowd might not always lead to the best outcome, particularly when the shelter is overly crowded.
 As the market has been bearish for such a long time, we believe pockets of value are emerging and that presents opportunities as we enter the second half of the year.

 In our outlook for Q2, we correctly anticipated a continuation of global synchronized growth, which allowed the Fed to continue hiking interest rate and the ECB to taper its QE program.
 We also anticipated global growth to slow in the second half of the year and there are some signs of that already happening.
 While US growth is still being propped up by the ongoing fiscal stimulus, exports growth in Europe has slowed significantly.
 Taiwan’s semiconductor exports also look to have peaked, a strong indication that the days of strong global trade are behind us.
 The recent dollar strength is more likely due to the divergence of growth momentum between US and Europe, rather than the ongoing trade wars between US and its trading partners.
 Inflation in US and Europe have been trending higher towards the respective central banks targets.
 However, we do not think that trend is sustainable especially in Europe where inflation numbers have been driven by a weaker euro and higher oil prices both of which are cyclical in nature.
 In terms of monetary policies, the still decent growth, low unemployment and a gradually rising inflation will allow the US Fed to continue raising policy rate at the pace of one 25bps hike per quarter for the remaining of this year.
 However, we are less certain of whether they can continue hiking at the same pace through 2019 as the risk to growth is clearly on the downside.
-As for the ECB, Draghi sounded rather dovish recently signalling that the first rate hike will not come until the summer of 2019, right before he steps down.
+As for the ECB, Draghi sounded rather dovish recently signaling that the first rate hike will not come until the summer of 2019, right before he steps down.
 While the recent softening in growth supports the dovishness, it remain questionable whether the Eurozone still need such ultra-easy policies after so many years.
-Germany’s Jens Weimann, the early favourite to succeed Draghi, has taken a hard line against loose monetary policy.
+Germany’s Jens Weimann, the early favorite to succeed Draghi, has taken a hard line against loose monetary policy.
 If appointed he could bring about a radical change in monetary policies that the market is not prepared for.

 While Asian growth is still expected to look decent and inflation staying benign for the full year, trade wars, stronger USD and months of relentless outflows have pressured Asian central banks to react, albeit in different manner and we expect them to stay highly vigilant.
 China’s central bank People’s Bank of China (PBOC) shifted to an easing bias, prioritizing growth and liquidity in spite of the government’s ongoing efforts to enforce tighter regulations on shadow banking and deleverage specific sectors.
 We now expect the PBOC to stop hiking rates in tandem with the US Fed and deliver more Banks’ Reserve Ratio Requirement RRR cuts.
 Indian and Indonesia have been victims of the stronger dollar as we witnessed acute weakness in both the rupee and the rupiah.
 Both the Reserve Bank of India (RBI) and the Bank Indonesia (BI) reacted by hiking policy rates.
 This was despite inflation remaining contained and current account deficits staying within manageable ranges.
 More notably in the case of BI, we witnessed 3 hikes amounting to a total of 100bps over just 6 weeks, a strong willingness to stay ahead of the curve.
 That said, Indonesia remains vulnerable to risk and flow sentiments.
 Foreign holdings of Indonesia government bonds fell from the peak of 40% to 38% leading to the rupiah weakness.
 Should we get a similar or larger magnitude of decline in the months ahead, any BI actions will be in vain.
 The same can be said for Malaysia, which has an equally high foreign holdings in their Malaysian Government Securities (MGS).
 In short, while fundamentals remain sound in Asia, external factors are more likely to drive local markets FX and rates performance in the coming quarters.